Yiov/vitepress-doc/docs/style.md

  * Colors: Function
  *
  * - `default`: The color used purely for subtle indication without any
- *   special meanings attched to it such as bg color for menu hover state.
+ *   special meanings attached to it such as bg color for menu hover state.
  *
  * - `brand`: Used for primary brand colors, such as link text, button with
  *   brand theme, etc.